AnaqiAmir/MiniGram/Analysis.md

     * The hour of 11am had the most user registrations with 243 registrations.
     * The hour of 4pm had the lowest amount of user registration with only 179 registrations.
     * There is an average of 208.33 user registrations per hour of day.
-    * There is an average of 0.05 user registrations per day since the inception of MiniGram.
+    * There is an average of 0.05 user registrations per hour since the inception of MiniGram.

 ### Question 2b
 Which users are the most active?
 When are they the most active?